The Best Wood Eyewear on FAVR

 In the manufacturing of wood frames, popular choices include birch, maple, cherry tree or walnut.
 Naturally, the choice of raw materials impacts the resulting color variations: Maple frames tend to be light brown.
 Cherry or walnut trees create a strong red-brown hue in wooden frames.

 Overall, wood eyewear combines lots of positive factors into a sleek, sustainable package: They blend aesthetics and soft feel with manual craftsmanship and unique comfort of wear.
 What’s more, wood frames tend to be incredibly lightweight for their sizes.
 So they rest on the wearer’s face unobtrusively.
+They are at the opposite spectrum from 3D-printed glasses – similar but very different.

 Why are wooden frames so popular among premium eyewear manufacturers?